ww-driving/nd013-c1-vision-starter/c1_report.md

 ### Project overview
-In this project, we will build deep learning models to detect objects in the top camera images from Waymo open data set and measure their performance.
+In this project, we build deep learning models to detect objects in the top camera images from Waymo open data set and measure their performance.
 Objects include vehicles, pedestrains, and bicycles, whereas traffic signs are out of scope.
 These are all objects that a self-driving car should be aware of when navigating on the street.
 Knowing the whereabout of such objects are essential for route planning and incident avoidance.

 ### Set up
 #### Install python and packages